tardate/LittleArduinoProjects/README.md

-# 566 Little Electronics and Arduino Projects
+# 567 Little Electronics and Arduino Projects

-> Latest addition:sparkles: [4-bit Synchonous Counter](./Electronics101/DigitalLogic/4bitSynchonousCounter) - An example 4-bit synchronous counter with tri-state output, and controls for: count enable, output enable, number load, and clear.
+> Latest addition:sparkles: [Random Code Practice](./Radio/RandomCodePractice) - A simple Morse code practice generator that prints the character and sounds the dit-dahs to a speaker.
+Based on a project by Glen Popiel KW5GP.

 Just my collection of electronics projects, many involving an Arduino in one way or another.
 Some are full builds (like [The FretBoard](./FretBoard)),